improving-minnesota/react-redux-workshop/labs/content/labs/05-forms.md

 * Now let's set up a way to edit an employee.

-###### Before we get started, take the time to look at the custom form components already implemented for us.

 * The first component we need is a form to contain all of our employee's properties.
 * Open **src/employees/EmployeeForm.js**.